Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 If your main concern is surface-level dullness, breakouts, or fine lines, a chemical peel may be your best starting point.

-If you’re noticing more advanced signs of ageing, pigmentation, or redness, or you’re after longer-term collagen support, fractional IPL or RF laser is likely to deliver better value and results.
+Alternatively, if you’re noticing more advanced signs of aging, pigmentation, or redness, or you desire longer-term collagen support, fractional IPL or RF laser is likely to provide better value and results.

 Book Your Consultation at Rosem Health

-Our clinically trained practitioners in West Bridgford, Nottingham will help you determine whether laser or peels (or a combination) are right for you.
+Our clinically trained practitioners in West Bridgford, Nottingham, will help you determine whether laser treatments or peels (or a combination of both) are right for you.

 📩 Book your skin consultation now at rosem.co.uk